daejo/tipon/README.md

   ## Description

-  _Create users, add friends, post thoughts, and react to thoughts in this social media api route made in node.js with the help of express and mondodb packages._
+  _Create users, add friends, post thoughts, and react to thoughts in this social media api route made in node.js with the help of express and mongodb packages._

   ## Table of Contents